 The lily-of-the-valley is colloquially known as ‘Our Lady’s tears’ or ‘Mary’s tears,’ in reference to Christian legends concerning the Virgin’s tears at the crucifixion of her son, which miraculously produced the flower as they fell upon the earth at the foot of the cross.
 Other legends allege that the flower sprung from the tears Eve first shed upon being exiled from the Garden of Eden.
 (The Virgin Mary is sometimes referred to as the “New Eve”, and so even in the latter case the lily-of-the-valley appears connected to Mariology, or the theology of Mary.)

-Statue of Virgin Mary crowned with roses and lily-of-the-valley flowers at a May Crowning ceremony in Wisconsin in 1959.
+Virgin Mary statue crowned with roses and lily-of-the-valley at a May Crowning ceremony in Wisconsin in 1959.

 Image Source: Wisconsin Historical Society